Hampshire and the Isle of Wight’s Local LGBT Support Charity

 If you are a professional, we also offer bespoke training on issues around sexuality, homophobia, gender and transphobia.
 We can design and run sessions for groups or assemblies, or support young people on a one to one basis.
 Get in touch for more details

-It’s day 22 of Michael’s ‘79 Days’ challenge which marks the lack of LGBTQ rights in Grenada.
-According to section 431 of the Grenada Criminal Code, homosexuality is illegal in Grenada, with up to 10 years of imprisonment as a penalty.
+It’s day 52 of Michael’s ‘79 Days’ challenge which marks the lack of LGBTQ rights in Samoa.
+According to section 71 of the 2013 Crimes Act, homosexuality is illegal in Samoa, with up to 7 years of imprisonment as a penalty.
 LGBTQ rights for women are, however, different to men, with female homosexuality being classified […]

 Transgender Awareness Training for Professionals With an estimated 1% of the population falling somewhere on the broad “trans” spectrum, public facing organisations are likely to encounter a range of diverse trans people in the course of their professional work.
 ‘Introduction to Trans Awareness’ is an entry-level training session for professionals in any discipline, which introduces […]